Eagles Nest Outfitters Ember Underquilt

 The first thing I noticed when I opened the box was that the Ember had the feel of one of my kid's $15 Walmart sleeping bags.
 It just felt cheap—but at $174 it cost a lot.

 I set my hammock with the Ember up after work, and I was further disappointed.
 An UQ is suppose to hug up against the bottom of the hammock to trap warmth.
-Unfortunately, there were so many gaps—gaps I couldn't tighten up—that the Ember was full of cold spots.
+Unfortunately, there were so many gaps—gaps that the design of the unit prevents from closing—that the Ember was full of cold spots.
 I was uncomfortable laying in my 60°F garage.
 There's no way I'd take this out on a cold night.

 I packed it right back up and contacted Backcountry about exchanging it for something else.
 Very disappointed, but I had been warned.